 Baby bouncer chairs or rocker chairs

-Bouncer or rocker chairs can be simple, with just a few toys attached, or they can be more elaborate – some have a built-in rocking motion or vibration, or even music, to help soothe your baby to sleep.
-Just remember that if you go for a type like this, you'll need to use batteries, or get one that plugs in.
+These can be simple, with just a few toys attached, or they can be more elaborate – some have a built-in rocking motion or vibration, or even music, to help soothe your baby to sleep.
+Just remember that if you go for a baby bouncer like this, you'll need to use batteries, or get one that plugs in.

-You can also get ones that have a number of recline positions, and that can transform into a toddler seat when your child is older.
+Some models have a number of different recline positions, which means they'll work as a toddler seat when your child is older.

 Bouncer chairs are for young babies – many are suitable from birth – enabling your little one to lightly bounce while they kick and move around.

 You can use a rocker chair only until your baby is around six-months old, can sit up independently or weighs about 25lb, but always check the instructions that come with your chair.

 With a door bouncer, your baby sits in a special seat that's attached to a long elasticated strip, the top of which is clamped to the door frame.
 The baby pushes against the floor with his or her feet, and bounces up and down.

 You can get fabric or plastic door bouncers, costing between £15 and £70, and some have a small shelf with toys attached.